SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240429-Smart-rule-On-missing-measurements-create-alarm-now-sends-alarms-without-delay.md

 ticket: PAB-4461
 version:
 ---
 The "On missing measurements create alarm" smart rule now generates the alarms at the time period configured in the smart rule.
-Previously, the alarms were generated with a slight delay.
+Previously, the alarms were generated with a delay of approximately one minute.